BIGJRA/BIGJRA.github.io/rejuv.md

 ## Dexoy Attack

-You’ll be placed back in Terajuma Jungle, so return to the south entrance.
+You'll be placed back in Terajuma Jungle, so return to the south entrance.

-We’re gonna be battling some “Dexoys” here, which are Level 45 Deoxys with Thunderbolt, Psychic, Shadow Ball, and Flash Cannon.
-Obviously, they’re tough to take out, but in a pinch, you can find a strategy.
+We're gonna be battling some “Dexoys” here, which are Level 45 Deoxys with Thunderbolt, Psychic, Shadow Ball, and Flash Cannon.
+Obviously, they're tough to take out, but in a pinch, you can find a strategy.
 Head to the west first, then the east.

 Relationship Point Choices: